-Wayne Jones is a composer, songwriter, improvising musician, educator, and innovator, best known for his underscore and songs featured in television shows such as White Collar, House M.D., Graceland, The Resident, Criminal Minds, Parenthood, The Daily Show, and RuPaul’s Drag Race.
-His work across various disciplines is grounded in a deep commitment to narrative and storytelling, using music to illuminate character, emotion, and dramatic arc.
+Wayne Jones is a composer, songwriter, improvising musician, educator, and innovator whose work bridges the worlds of film, television, and contemporary music.
+He is best known for his underscore and songs featured in series such as White Collar, House M.D., Graceland, The Resident, Criminal Minds, Parenthood, The Daily Show, and RuPaul’s Drag Race.
+His work across disciplines reflects a deep commitment to narrative and storytelling, using music to illuminate character, emotion, and dramatic arc.

 As a media composer, Wayne was commissioned by Google to create original music for the YouTube Audio Library, producing soundtrack cues and songs across genres such as cinematic, pop, ambient, and hip-hop.